Updated 1/8/26

 Improved Decision-Making

-Tableau enables users to identify trends, anomalies, and opportunities within EDI data quickly.
-For example, a supply chain manager can use Tableau to monitor transaction volumes and pinpoint delays in the order fulfillment process.
+By utilizing advanced visualization tools, Tableau enables users to identify trends, anomalies, and opportunities within supply chain data quickly.
+For example, a supply chain manager can leverage dashboards to gain real-time insights into transaction volumes and pinpoint bottlenecks in the order fulfillment process.
+These graphs help mitigate disruptions across the global supply chain, allowing for proactive risk management and more informed decisions regarding sourcing and supply chain optimization.

 Enhanced Data Clarity